Find Me in Your Memory

-Find Me in Your Memory (Korean: 그 남자의 기억법) is a 2020 South Korean television series starring Kim Dong-wook and Moon Ga-young.
+Find Me in Your Memory (Korean: 그 남자의 기억법) is a 2020 South Korean television series starring Kim Dong-wook and Moon Ka-young.
 It aired on MBC TV from March 18 to May 13, 2020.

 Synopsis

 A love story between a man who remembers every second of his life and a woman who forgot her painful past to live.

-Lee Jung-Hoon works as an anchorman at a broadcasting station.
+Lee Jung-hoon works as an anchorman at a broadcasting station.
 He has hyperthymesia, a condition that allows him to remember nearly every moment in his life.
-Meanwhile, Yeo Ha-Jin is a top actress.
+Meanwhile, Yeo Ha-jin is a top actress.
 She has forgotten her past.
 Due to this, she lives as she pleases.